jacecotton/tcds-site/src/pages/index.md

 title: Overview
 meta_title:
 display_title: Texas Children's Design System
-description: Texas Children's Design System is the single source of truth for web design and front-end development at Texas Children's.
-It provides a centralized library of web components, design resources, and best practice guidelines, aiming to enhance consistency, standardization, and time-to-launch for web projects at Texas Children's.
+description: Texas Children's Design System is the single source of truth for web design and frontend development at Texas Children's.
+It aims to provide a state-of-the-art library of web components, design and development resources, and best practice guidelines, to enhance consistency, standardization, and time-to-launch for web projects at Texas Children's.
 route: /
 template: index
 ---